Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: Numerical Results

 In the resonant regime, the baryon asymmetry admits the approximate scaling

-where $\Gamma_{\rm eff}$ denotes the effective resonance width and $K_{\rm eff}$ encodes the combined washout effects arising from the interplay of right-handed neutrino and scalar triplet interactions \cite{PilaftsisUnderwood, DevPilaftsisReview, Hambye2012, AntuschHybrid2020, BlanchetReview2015}.
-This expression makes explicit that the hybrid CP phase controls the numerator, while the resonance width regulates the enhancement, explaining why the observed baryon asymmetry can be generated without invoking large Yukawa hierarchies or fine-tuned mass splittings.
+where $\Gamma_{\rm eff}$ denotes the effective resonance width and $K_{\rm eff}$ encodes the combined washout effects arising from the interplay of right-handed neutrino and scalar triplet interactions \cite{PilaftsisUnderwood2004,DevPilaftsisReview,Hambye2012Review,AntuschHybrid2020,BlanchetReview}.
+This expression illustrates that the hybrid CP phase controls the source term, while the resonance width regulates the enhancement, explaining why the observed baryon asymmetry can be generated without invoking large Yukawa hierarchies or finely tuned mass splittings.